thoth-tech/doubtfire-astro/src/content/docs/injectiontest/sql-injection-report.md

 5. **Error Handling Enhancement:**
    - Review error messages across the application to ensure they don't leak sensitive information
    - Implement consistent error handling patterns across all endpoints

+6. **Script Improvements Implemented:**
+   - Changed all hardcoded URLs to use the variables defined at the top of the script
+   - Updated curl commands to use `$TARGET_URL` instead of hardcoded URLs
+   - Made sure all references to URLs use the variables
+   - Added command-line options for easier customization:
+     - Added a `-a` option to set the API URL
+     - Added a `-c` option to set the client URL
+     - Added a `-u` option to set the student username
+     - Added a `-p` option to set the student password
+     - Added a `-h` option to show help
+   - Added auto-detection of API URLs from project configuration files
+   - Added support for configuration through an external file
+   - Improved error handling and reporting

 These actions will further strengthen the application's security posture and ensure that SQL injection vulnerabilities remain properly mitigated.